MicrosoftDocs/learn/learn-pr/ai-school/introduction-to-classification/includes/3-training-and-error.md

 The diagram above shows an algorithm trying to find the line that best separates the blue from the green dots.
 As you can see above, the algorithm changes its variables (the starting point and gradient of the line) until it finds the line that most accurately does so.
 This process of adjusting these variables is called __training__.
 Once the algorithm has completed training, and we can use it to predict new examples, it’s called a model.

-There are lots of different ways training can work.
+There are many different ways training can work.
 One common method is to start with a random guess (in this case, a random line), and see whether adjustments (for example, a more or less steep gradient) give a better result.
-This is repeated until adjustments do not  improve the model any further, until the improvements for a change are very small, or some sort of attempt limit is hit.
+This is repeated until adjustments do not  improve the model any further, until the improvements for a change are very small, or some sort of attempt limit is reached.

 ## Error